Work on electrical equipment, machinery or installations

 Planning

-All work should be thoroughly planned so that it can be done safely and so that the completed installation or equipment is safe.
-HSE booklet Electricity at work, safe working practices provides information on how to plan electrical work in a wide range of industries.
-HSE guidance Electrical safety on construction sites provides information on how to plan electrical installations on construction sites.
+All work should be thoroughly planned so it can be done safely and so the completed installation or equipment is safe.
+HSE guidance Electricity at work, safe working practices provides information on how to plan electrical work in a wide range of industries.

-Particular care should be taken when repairing equipment that is safety related such as equipment in a potentially explosive atmosphere, or which guards against contact with moving machinery.
-You should make sure that the repair will not prevent the correct operation of the equipment or adversely affect its safety in any way.
+Take particular care when repairing equipment that is safety related such as equipment in a potentially explosive atmosphere, or which guards against contact with moving machinery.
+You should make sure the repair will not prevent the correct operation of the equipment or adversely affect its safety in any way.

 Competence

 People working on electrical equipment, machinery or installations must be competent to do so.
-The level of competence required to do a task is dependent upon the complexity of that task and the amount of knowledge required.
+The level of competence required to do a task depends on the complexity of that task and the amount of knowledge required.
 Assessing the suitability of an individual to do a task requires evidence of:

 People who cannot demonstrate competence should not be allowed to work unless they are supervised by someone who is.